lenkiefer/lenkiefer.github.com/_posts/2016-04-30-vacant-housing-from-surplus-to-shortage.md

 ---
 {% include JB/setup %}

-EARLIER THIS WEEK the census bureau released the latest <a href="http://www.census.gov/housing/hvs/index.html">Housing Vacancy Survey (HVS)</a> data for the first quarter of 2016.
+EARLIER THIS WEEK the Census Bureau released the latest <a href="http://www.census.gov/housing/hvs/index.html">Housing Vacancy Survey (HVS)</a> data for the first quarter of 2016.

 Much <a href="http://blogs.wsj.com/economics/2016/04/28/u-s-homeownership-rate-falls-again-nearing-a-48-year-low/">attention</a> went to the homeownership rate estimates, which showed a decline in homeownership rates near a 48-year low.
 The gif below shows the history of the homeownership rate as estimated by the HVS.